Yijia-Li0702/ECE-650/hw1/my_malloc/README.md

 } block;
 ```

 This structure has four variables.
 First, "size" records how many bytes in the allocated memory.
 Second, "available" represents if the block can be used to store data.
-The two block_t* next and previous point to the previous and next block adjacent to current block respectively.
+The two block_t pointers next and previous point to the previous and next block adjacent to current block respectively.

 The basic structure of my implementation is as the photo below,

 ![freeList](C:\Users\22850\Desktop\freeList.png)

-As the photo shows, I use a double linked list of block to manage all available blocks, which is called freeList, and use a pointer of block points to the head of the freeList.
-When calling memory allocation function malloc, first, I check if there is block available in the freeList.
-If not, the function will call `sbrk()` to get more money and create a new block to store its information.
+As the photo shows, I use a double linked list of block to manage all available blocks, which is called freeList, and use another pointer of block points to the head of the freeList, called memHead.
+When calling memory allocation function `malloc()`, first, I check if there is block available in the freeList.
+If not, the function will call `sbrk()` to get more memory and create a new block to store its information.
 If the freeList isn't empty, the function will traverse freeList from its head.
 There are three cases may occur.

 1. There exists one block which has exactly the same size as we need.
 This block will be removed from freeList.
-Its previous and next block pointer will be updated.
-Its available signal is changed to 0.
+Its previous and next block pointer will be updated and its available signal will be changed to 0.
 Then address of this block will be returned.
 2. If the size of a block is larger than required size + sizeof(block), we will call `split_blk()` to split this block into two blocks.
 The first one has the size required, while the second one will be put into freeList.
 The first block will be returned.
 3. The third case is that there's no eligible block, so the function will call `sbrk()` and get a new memory.
 And address of the new memory will be returned.